1. RBFS Overview

 By leveraging the Zero Touch Provisioning (ZTP) feature, you can automate many of the RBFS deployment and setup tasks.
 ZTP allows you to set up and configure the platforms automatically by eliminating the repetitive manual tasks in a large-scale environment.
 This feature significantly reduces human touch points and errors prone by manual interventions and makes the deployment easier.

 RBFS allows horizontal scaling to enhance system capacity.
 You can add additional switches to the spine and leaf layers to enhance capacity to handle increased subscriber traffic.

 The leaf routers can be scaled out horizontally to increase the number of subscribers supported on the PoD, providing a pay-as-you-grow model.
-PPPoE subscribers can be terminated on the access leaf routers or tunnelled to an LNS over L2TPv2.
-L2 Cross Connect (L2X) allows subscriber traffic to be tunnelled out of the PoD at Layer 2, providing connectivity.
+PPPoE subscribers can be terminated on the access leaf routers or tunneled to an LNS over L2TPv2.
+L2 Cross Connect (L2X) allows subscriber traffic to be tunneled out of the PoD at Layer 2, providing connectivity.

 1.6.7.
 Security in RBFS

 In RBFS, security is integrated into the foundation of the network.
 RBFS implements several techniques and methods to safeguard the entire network infrastructure.
 RBFS has a comprehensive set of security capabilities that deploy multiple security controls to protect different areas of the system and network.